Can Vinyl Plank Flooring Be Installed Over Tile: A Comprehensive Guide

 3. Tile Repair: Repair any loose or cracked tiles and fill in gaps with suitable filler.
 This step is crucial for establishing a stable base for the vinyl planks, minimizing future movement and damage.

 4. Leveling the Surface: Apply a self-leveling compound to create an even tile surface.
 This step is important for smoothing out any irregularities that could impact the vinyl planks.
-Ensure the compound evenly and allow it to dry is applied correctly.
+Ensure the compound is evenly applied and allow it to dry according to manufacturer instructions.

 5. Smoothing Grout Lines: Large grout lines can create bumps that affect the vinyl planks.
 Apply a thin layer of leveling compound over these lines for a flat surface, ensuring your new floor appears sleek.